kenakamu/generator-line-bot/README.md

 ```
 This is optimized for Visual Studio Code, I strongly recommend using Visual Studio Code as editor.
 You can install it from [Visual Studio Code download](https://code.visualstudio.com/Download).

+# Goal
+The goal of this project is to let developer start LINE Bot developement super quick.
+It should be like this.
+1. generate project by yeoman
+1. Open via Visual Studio.
+1. F5 to start debugging.

+If you find any issue which doesn't meet this goal, please log issue or PR.

 # How to use
 1. To generate the application as "MyBot" with C# :